TOMES-TT/dotfiles/README.md

 The idea here is pretty standard; get everything using the same font and the same color scheme, and do everything you can on the terminal, while maintaining a good workflow.

-The color scheme is a variation on [raild](https://github.com/dkeg/crayolo/blob/master/colors/raild) by [dkeg](https://github.com/dkeg/); I've moved it to 16 colors and increased the contrast for greater usability.
-Maybe I made it better, maybe I mucked it up.
-Up to you to decide.
+currently, I'm using pywal to set my terminal color scheme based on my background.
+This works well enough, though you may find it limiting.
+It's fairly straightforward to use pywal to set colors using your own theme if you want to go that route.
 # Applications I use

 - [alacritty](https://github.com/baskerville/bspwm): feature-rich terminal emulator